pimcore/pimcore/doc/19_Development_Tools_and_Details/08_Generic_Execution_Engine/04_Step_Configuration.md

 - `StepSelectionMode::FOR_EACH`: The step is executed for each selected element.
 For example if you pass 10 selected elements to the job, the message gets dispatched 10 times and the step handler therefore is executed 10 times.
+Use `getSubjectFromMessage()` in `AbstractAutomationActionHandler` method to access the current element in the handler.

 - `StepSelectionMode::FOR_ALL`: The step is executed once for all selected elements.
 If you pass 10 selected elements to the job, the message gets dispatched once and the step handler therefore is executed once.
+Use `getSubjectsFromMessage()` in `AbstractAutomationActionHandler` method to access all elements in the handler.

+For further information on how to access the JobStep configuration in the step handler, see [01_Usage](./01_Usage.md).